projekt7m/userauth-rust/docs/ClientApi.md

 ## post_clients_superadmin

-> crate::models::Client post_clients_superadmin(new_client)
+> models::Client post_clients_superadmin(new_client)
 Create a new OAuth client

-Create a new OAuth client  This endpoint is only available to SuperAdmin users.
+This endpoint is only available to SuperAdmin users.

 ### Parameters